Unknowns of the new virus make global quarantines a struggle

 Argentina hasn’t placed restrictions on visitors from China.
 But two hospitals in Buenos Aires and Ezeiza have been designated for possible isolation and treatment of patients.

-SOUTHEAST ASIA
+HONG KONG, SOUTHEAST ASIA

+Hong Kong said Wednesday more than 3,600 people on board a cruise ship that was turned away from a Taiwanese port will be quarantined until health checks are completed.
+The ship was refused entry at Kaohsiung port after three passengers on an earlier voyage later tested positive for the virus.

 An AirAsia plane carrying 107 Malaysians and their non-Malaysian spouses and children from Wuhan arrived in Kuala Lumpur on Tuesday.
 They will be quarantined for two weeks.